 Alfred Binet’s most significant contribution to the field of child psychology was the development of the first intelligence test.
 But there’s more…

 Alfred Binet was born Alfredo Binetti in Nice, France, on July 8, 1857.
 His father, a physician, and his mother, an artist, divorced when he was young and Binet then moved to Paris with his mother.
 He received a law degree in 1878 but became interested in the field of psychology in 1880.
 Binet did not receive any formal graduate training in psychology.
 His first appointment was in a French laboratory, the Salêptrière, conducting research on hypnosis under the supervision of Jean Charcot.
 In 1890 Binet rejected Charcot’s theories and began research on cognition at the Sorbonne’s Laboratory of Physiological Psychology.
-In 1894 Binet became the director of the laboratory, where he worked until his death in 1911.
+In 1894 Binet became the director of the laboratory, where he worked until he died in 1911.

 The unifying theme of Binet’s research was the examination of individual differences and similarities in cognition.
 Binet studied a range of populations, including children, mental hospital patients, and professional artists.
-His research topics were also wideranging, including studies of consciousness, sensation, creativity, language development, memory development, and mental fatigue.
+His research topics were also wide ranging, including studies of consciousness, sensation, creativity, language development, memory development, and mental fatigue.

 Binet’s most influential contributions to the field of psychology were in the area of intelligence testing.
 In contrast to his contemporaries who supported the measurement of physical features or a single factor as an assessment of intelligence, Binet supported a functional, multidimensional view of intelligence that emphasized reasoning and comprehension.
 Because of his unique approach to studying intelligence, the Paris school system asked Binet to develop a test that could be used to identify children who would benefit from special education classes.
 In 1905 Binet and his collaborator, Théodore Simon, responded to this request by creating the first intelligence test, the Binet-Simon Scale.
 Binet revised the scale in 1908 and again in 1911.
 The Binet-Simon scale was and is hugely popular around the world, mainly because of the vast literature it has fostered, as well as its relative ease of administration.

 Lewis Terman later revised the scale and standardized the test with subjects drawn from an American sample.
-This test became known as the Stanford-Binet Intelligence Scales, and is still widely used today.
+This test became known as the Stanford-Binet Intelligence Scales and is still widely used today.

 While Binet’s original intent was to use the test to identify children who needed additional academic assistance, the test soon became a means to identify those deemed “feeble-minded” by the eugenics movement.
 Eugenics was the belief that the human population could be genetically improved by controlling who was allowed to have children.
 By doing this, the eugenicists believed they could produce more desirable inherited characteristics.